mdinunzio/AirflowDocker/compose/readme.md

 # Compose (Basic)

-This folder constains a standard implementation of Airflow using the unmodified docker compose file produced by the Airflow community.
+This folder contains a standard implementation of Airflow using the unmodified docker compose file produced by the Airflow community.

 # Tutorials